 Oral sedation is not widely available in Iowa dental offices.
 Hall said the Iowa Board of Dental Examiners has “effectively outlawed sedation by oral medication” by placing prohibitive restrictions upon the practice.
 He knows of Cedar Rapids-area patients who travel to Wisconsin for sedation treatments.

-"It's sad," said Hall, who left the field of dentistry altogether over the issue of sedation and pain control.
-"In other states like Wisconsin and Missouri, it (sedation dentistry) is OK, but in Iowa it is considered dangerous."
+“It’s sad,” said Hall.
+“In other states like Wisconsin and Missouri, it (sedation dentistry) is OK, but in Iowa it is considered dangerous.”